 - Spring Break

 - Rolling Starts

 Not sure which option is best for you?
-Follow up with your program back home to identify what might fit best into your education plan and required courses.
+Follow up with your school back home to identify what might fit best into your education plan and required courses.
 You might even be able to attend a program whose credits could help you continue working toward your major!
 If you’re concerned about funding, ask your school or the programs you’re considering for guidance about any available grants or scholarships.
+Or check out our scholarship directory!
 Also, remember that each study abroad program may have unique options and restrictions in terms of scheduling or duration, so be sure to follow up with them with your questions.

 Study Abroad in an Exciting Swiss City!

 You might know you want to study abroad in Switzerland.
 But where?
 Some students may already have a clear picture of this.
 Maybe they want to study in a certain university, or see specific landmarks.
 But if you’re just getting started, it might seem like a big decision.
 Here are some Swiss cities you might find yourself living, working and studying in during your semester abroad.

 - Geneva: Known to be an international city, Geneva is not only a center of arts and culture in Switzerland, but also international politics.
 More than 200 governmental, political, and social organizations make their home here.
 That includes organizations from the United Nations, and the International Committee of the Red Cross.

 - Bern: Not only is this the capital of Switzerland—and thus a great place to see what Swiss politics are like—but it’s also a beautiful city.
 It stands along the shores of the Aare River, and boasts a fun night life for residents to enjoy.